-Load Bus ID; and
+Station ID; and

 Distribution Loss Factor code.

-This information shall be transmitted in accordance with the Texas SET 814_04 or its MIS equivalent within one (1) Business Day of the receipt of the switch notification.
+This information shall be transmitted in accordance with the Texas SET 814_04 or its MIS equivalent within two (2) Business Days of the receipt of 814_03, Registration Notification Request.
 If the TDSP does not respond with ESI ID information within two (2) Business Days after the receipt of SET 814_03 from ERCOT, ERCOT shall create an internal tracking exception.
 The Switch will be held in abeyance until the TDSP’s SET 814_04 response is received.
 If the TDSP’s SET 814_04 response is not received within twenty (20) Business Days after the original submission of the SET 814_03 from ERCOT, ERCOT shall terminate the Switch process.
 The TDSP and relevant CRs will receive notification of the Switch cancellation through SET 814_08.
-The TDSP and relevant CR will respond in accordance with SET 814_09or its MIS equivalent.
+The TDSP will respond in accordance with SET 814_09.
+The relevant CR will respond in accordance with SET 814_09 or its MIS equivalent.

 Response to Valid Switch Request